PerrySkywalker/TransMIL-visualisation/README.md

 After using extract_features_fp.py in CLAM you will get .h5 files, put these in the h5-files folder.
 Put the WSI thumbnails in the images folder.
 Put the xxx.ckpt to model folder.

+Modify the source code of nystrom_attention, the modified code is in nystrom_attention.py

 # Second
 run main.py.
 You need to pay attention to the parameters in main.py.